 After our first week in the Cerrado grasslands we will then re-trace our route back to Campo Grande and then venture into the very different wetland and gallery forest habitats of the Southern Pantanal.

-Our first lodge is located beside the attractive Rio Negro and the views from the lodge are impressive.
-One side looks across to the Rio Negro where Giant Otters can sometimes be seen playing and hunting, and on the other side, there is a large freshwater lake full of Yacare Caiman, Capybaras and a diverse array of colourful birds.
+Our first lodge is located close to the Rio Aquidauana.
+The lodge is rustic but very comfortable with only a small number of rooms and the wildlife around the lodge is simply fantastic.
 The lodge garden often attracts mammals such as Crab-eating Racoons as well as Hyacinth Macaws and Toco Toucans.
-Puma and even Jaguar are also possible here and night drives can be very exciting!
+Puma and even Jaguar are also possible in the area during night drives which can be very exciting!

 After three nights we will then move on to another lodge for a further three nights.
 The habitat here is very different as most game drives take place amongst rice fields and cattle pastures, but due to the small rodents it happens to be fantastic for cats, particularly the beautiful Ocelot.
 During our stay we will also venture out onto the Rio Miranda where we will take a couple of boat trips.
 Our location over the next few days will be one of the best places to see Jaguar in the Southern Pantanal.
 It is important to stress that Jaguars are not as easy to see here as they are in the northern Pantanal.
 However, the bonus is that if we do see one, we will most likely be the only people present and a very different experience to further north.